NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 ## Understanding the Qualification tool output

-For each processed Spark application, the Qualification tool generates two main fields to help quantify the expected acceleration of migrating a Spark application to GPU.
+For each processed Spark application, the Qualification tool generates two main fields to help quantify the expected acceleration of migrating a Spark application or query to GPU.

-1. `Estimated GPU Duration`: Predicted runtime of the app if it was run on GPU.
+1. `Estimated GPU Duration`: predicted runtime of the app if it was run on GPU.
 It is the sum add of the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
-2. `Estimated Speed-up factor`: The estimated speed-up factor is simply the original CPU duration of the app divided by the estimated GPU duration.
+2. `Estimated Speed-up factor`: the estimated speed-up factor is simply the original CPU duration of the app divided by the estimated GPU duration.
 That will estimate how much faster the application would run on GPU.

 The lower the estimated GPU duration, the higher the "_Estimated Speed-up_".
-The processed applications are ranked by the "_Estimated Speed-up_".
+The processed applications or queries are ranked by the "_Estimated Speed-up_".
 Based on how high the speed-up factor, the tool classifies the applications into the following different categories:

 - `Strongly Recommended`
 - `Recommended`
 - `Not Recommended`
-- `Not Applicable`: Indicates that the app has job or stage failures.
+- `Not Applicable`: indicates that the app has job or stage failures.

-As mentioned before, the tool does not guarantee the applications with the highest _recommendation_ will actually be accelerated the most.
+As mentioned before, the tool does not guarantee the applications or queries with the highest _recommendation_ will actually be accelerated the most.
 Please refer to [Supported Operators](./supported_ops.md) section.

 In addition to the _recommendation_, the Qualification tool reports a set of metrics in tasks of SQL Dataframe operations within the scope of: "_Entire App_"; "_Stages_"; and "_Execs_".
-The list of fields are described in details in [Fields Interpretations](#fields-interpretations) section.
+The report is divided into three main levels.
+The fields of each level are described in details in the following sections: [Detailed App Report](#detailed-app-report), [Stages report](#stages-report), and [Execs report](#execs-report).
 Then we describe the output formats and their file locations in [Output Formats](#output-formats) section.

+There is an option to print a report at the SQL query level in addition to the application level.

-### Detailed App Report
+### Detailed App report

 The report represents the entire app execution, including unsupported operators and non-SQL operations.

-1. App Name
+1. _App Name_
-2. App ID
+2. _App ID_
-3. Recommendation: Recommendation based on `Estimated Speed-up Factor`, where an app can be "_Strongly Recommended_", "_Recommended_", "_Not Recommended_",
+3. _Recommendation_: recommendation based on `Estimated Speed-up Factor`, where an app can be "_Strongly Recommended_", "_Recommended_", "_Not Recommended_",
    or "_Not Applicable_".
 The latter indicates that the app has job or stage failures.
-4. App Duration: Wall-Clock time measured since the application starts till it is completed.
+4. _App Duration_: wall-Clock time measured since the application starts till it is completed.
    If an app is not completed an estimated completion time would be computed.
-5. SQL DF duration: Wall-Clock time duration that includes only SQL-Dataframe queries.
+5. _SQL DF duration_: wall-Clock time duration that includes only SQL-Dataframe queries.
-6. GPU Opportunity: Wall-Clock time that shows how much of the SQL duration can be accelerated on the GPU.
+6. _GPU Opportunity_: wall-Clock time that shows how much of the SQL duration can be accelerated on the GPU.
-7. Estimated GPU Duration: Predicted runtime of the app if it was run on GPU.
+7. _Estimated GPU Duration_: predicted runtime of the app if it was run on GPU.
 It is the sum of the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
-8. Estimated GPU Speed-up: The speed-up factor is simply the original CPU duration of the app divided by the estimated GPU duration.
+8. _Estimated GPU Speed-up_: the speed-up factor is simply the original CPU duration of the app divided by the estimated GPU duration.
 That will estimate how much faster the application would run on GPU.
-9. Estimated GPU Time Saved: Estimated Wall-Clock time saved if it was run on the GPU.
+9. _Estimated GPU Time Saved_: estimated wall-Clock time saved if it was run on the GPU.
-10. SQL Dataframe Task Duration: Amount of time spent in tasks of SQL Dataframe operations.
+10. _SQL Dataframe Task Duration_: amount of time spent in tasks of SQL Dataframe operations.
-11. Executor CPU Time Percent: This is an estimate at how much time the tasks spent doing processing on the CPU vs waiting on IO.
+11. _Executor CPU Time Percent_: this is an estimate at how much time the tasks spent doing processing on the CPU vs waiting on IO.
     This is not always a good indicator because sometimes the IO that is encrypted and the CPU has to do work to decrypt it, so the environment you are running on needs to be taken into account.
-12. SQL Ids with Failures: SQL Ids of queries with failed jobs.
+12. _SQL Ids with Failures_: SQL Ids of queries with failed jobs.
-13. Unsupported Read File Formats and Types: Looks at the Read Schema and reports the file formats along with types which may not be fully supported.
+13. _Unsupported Read File Formats and Types_: looks at the Read Schema and reports the file formats along with types which may not be fully supported.
     Example: `JDBC[*]`.
 Note that this is based on the current version of the plugin and future versions may add support for more file formats and types.
-14. Unsupported Write Data Format: Reports the data format which we currently don’t support, i.e. if the result is written in JSON or CSV format.
+14. _Unsupported Write Data Format_: reports the data format which we currently don’t support, i.e. if the result is written in JSON or CSV format.
-15. Complex Types: Looks at the Read Schema and reports if there are any complex types(array, struct or maps) in the schema.
+15. _Complex Types_: looks at the Read Schema and reports if there are any complex types(array, struct or maps) in the schema.
-16. Nested Complex Types: Nested complex types are complex types which contain other complex types (Example: `array<struct<string,string>>`).
+16. _Nested Complex Types_: nested complex types are complex types which contain other complex types (Example: `array<struct<string,string>>`).
     Note that it can read all the schemas for DataSource V1.
-The Data Source V2 truncates the schema, so if you see `...`, then the full schema is not available.
+The Data Source V2 truncates the schema, so if you see "`...`", then the full schema is not available.
     For such schemas we read until `...` and report if there are any complex types and nested complex types in that.
-17. Potential Problems: Some UDFs and nested complex types.
+17. _Potential Problems_: some UDFs and nested complex types.
 Please keep in mind that the tool is only able to detect certain issues.
-18. Longest SQL Duration: The maximum amount of time spent in a single task of SQL Dataframe operations.
+18. _Longest SQL Duration_: the maximum amount of time spent in a single task of SQL Dataframe operations.
-19. NONSQL Task Duration Plus Overhead: Time duration that does not span any running SQL task.
+19. _NONSQL Task Duration Plus Overhead_: Time duration that does not span any running SQL task.
-20. Unsupported Task Duration: Sum of task durations for any unsupported operators.
+20. _Unsupported Task Duration_: sum of task durations for any unsupported operators.
-21. Supported SQL DF Task Duration: Sum of task durations that are supported by RAPIDS GPU acceleration.
+21. _Supported SQL DF Task Duration_: sum of task durations that are supported by RAPIDS GPU acceleration.
-22. Task Speedup Factor: The average speed-up of all stages.
+22. _Task Speedup Factor_: the average speed-up of all stages.
-23. App Duration Estimated: True or False indicates if we had to estimate the application duration.
+23. _App Duration Estimated_: True or False indicates if we had to estimate the application duration.
     If we had to estimate it, the value will be `True` and it means the event log was missing the application finished event, so we will use the last job or sql execution time we find as the end time used to calculate the duration.
-24. Read Schema: Shows the datatypes and read formats.
+24. _Read Schema_: shows the datatypes and read formats.
 This field is only listed when the argument `--report-read-schema` is passed to the CLI.

 **Note:** the Qualification tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.
 Please refer to [Supported Operators](./supported_ops.md) for more details on UDF.

+By default, the applications and queries are sorted in descending order by the following fields:
+- _Recommendation_;
+- _Estimated GPU Speed-up_;
+- _Estimated GPU Time Saved_; and
+- _End Time_.

 ### Stages report

 For each stage used in SQL operations, the Qualification tool generates the following information:

-1. App ID
+1. _App ID_
-2. Stage ID
+2. _Stage ID_
-3. Average Speedup Factor: The average estimated speed-up of all the operators in the given stage.
+3. _Average Speedup Factor_: the average estimated speed-up of all the operators in the given stage.
-4. Stage Task Duration: Amount of time spent in tasks of SQL Dataframe operations for the given stage.
+4. _Stage Task Duration_: amount of time spent in tasks of SQL Dataframe operations for the given stage.
-5. Unsupported Task Duration: Sum of task durations for the unsupported operators.
+5. _Unsupported Task Duration_: sum of task durations for the unsupported operators.
 For more details, see [Supported Operators](./supported_ops.md).
-6. Stage Estimated: True or False indicates if we had to estimate the stage duration.
+6. _Stage Estimated_: True or False indicates if we had to estimate the stage duration.

-Note that this report is currently limited to the CSV file format and not supported in the HTML report.

 ### Execs report